 GeauxVote app, online resources reportedly experiencing technical difficulties for some users

 BATON ROUGE, La.
-(WAFB) - The GeauxVote app, online portal and elections hotline are reportedly experiencing technical difficulties for some users on election day.
+(WAFB) - The GeauxVote app and online portal are reportedly experiencing technical difficulties for some users on election day.

 The Louisiana Secretary of State’s Office says some of the online resources ran into issues on Tuesday, Nov.
 8.